Towards Certified Robustness of Distance Metric Learning: Introduction

 To learn a specific distance metric for each task, prior knowledge on instance similarity and dissimilarity should be provided as side information.
 Metric learning methods differ by the form of side information they use and the supervision encoded in similar and dissimilar pairs.
-For example, pairwise constraints enforce the distance between instances of the same class to be small (or smaller than a threshold value) and the distance between instances of different classes to be large (or larger than a threshold value)~\cite{xing2003distance,xiang2008learning,wang2019multi,dong2019learning,gautheron2020metric}.
+For example, pairwise constraints enforce the distance between instances of the same class to be small (or smaller than a threshold value) and the distance between instances of different classes to be large (or larger than a threshold value)~\cite{xing2002distance,xiang2008learning}.
 The thresholds could be either pre-defined or learned for similar and dissimilar pairs~\cite{davis2007information,kwok2003learning}.
-In triplet constraints $(\bm x_i, \bm x_j, \bm x_l)$, distance between the different-class pair $(\bm x_i, \bm x_l)$ should be larger than distance between the same-class pair $(\bm x_i, \bm x_j)$, and typically, plus a margin~\cite{weinberger2009distance,song2017parameter,xu2018bilevel,liu2019fast}.
-More recently, quadruplet constraints are proposed, which require the difference in the distance of two pairs of instances to exceed a margin~\cite{law2013quadruplet}, and $(N+1)$-tuplet extends the triplet constraint for multi-class classification~\cite{sohn2016improved,li2020revisiting}.
+In triplet constraints $(\bm x_i, \bm x_j, \bm x_l)$, distance between the different-class pair $(\bm x_i, \bm x_l)$ should be larger than distance between the same-class pair $(\bm x_i, \bm x_j)$, and typically, plus a margin~\cite{weinberger2009distance,shi2014sparse,song2017parameter,dong2019learning}.
+More recently, quadruplet constraints are proposed, which require the difference in the distance of two pairs of instances to exceed a margin~\cite{law2013quadruplet}, and $(N+1)$-tuplet extends the triplet constraint for multi-class classification~\cite{sohn2016improved}.

-The gap between thresholds in pairwise constraints and the margin in triplet and quadruplet constraints are both designed to learn a distance metric that could ensure good generalization of the subsequent $k$-nearest neighbor~(NN) classifier.
-However, such a separating margin imposed at the distance and decision level does not necessarily produce a robust metric -- indeed it may be sensitive to a small perturbation at the instance level.
-As illustrated in Fig.~\ref{fig:motivation}~(upper), a tiny perturbation from $\bm x_i$ to $\bm x'_i$ in the instance space can be magnified by the learned distance metric, leading to a change in its NN from $\bm x_j$ to $\bm x_l$ in the feature space, and even worse, an incorrect label prediction if 1-NN is used.
+The gap between thresholds in pairwise constraints and the margin in triplet and quadruplet constraints are both designed to learn a distance metric that could ensure good generalization of the subsequent $k$-nearest neighbor~($k$NN) classifier.
+However, such a distance margin imposed in the feature space does not consider the correlation between the data and the learned metric.
+Consequently, it may be insufficient to withstand a small perturbation of the instance occurred in the input space, thereby failing to certify the robustness or even possess the anticipated generalization benefit.
+As illustrated in Fig.~\ref{fig:motivation}(upper), while $\bm x_i$ selects the same-class instance $\bm x_j$ as its nearest neighbor in the feature space, a tiny perturbation from $\bm x_i$ to $\bm x'_i$ in the input space can be magnified by the learned distance metric, leading to a change in its nearest neighbor from $\bm x_j$ to the different-class instance $\bm x_l$.
+When the NN algorithm is used as the classifier, the perturbation results in an incorrect label prediction.